 You draw the wrong boundaries for your domains.

-The technologies you use to wire domains together needs to change over time.
+The technologies you use to wire domains together change over time.

 This is done by making it as easy as possible to evolve both the boundaries of your domains and the specific technologies used to wire those domains together, which leads to the two key principles: